Quantum Hamiltonian Complexity: The computer science perspective

 From a physicist's perspective, however, the Hamiltonians involved in the QMA-hardness reductions above are arguably not ``physical'', i.e. occurring in nature.
 To address this, Oliveira and Terhal next showed~\cite{OT05} that $\lh$ with the Hamiltonians restricted to nearest-neighbor interactions on a 2D grid is still QMA-complete.
-Biamonte and Love proved~\cite{BL08} that the XY model with certain linear terms is QMA-complete, and Schuch and Verstraete~\cite{SV09} showed a similar result for the Heisenberg model (see Section~\ref{scn:physicsforCS} for definitions of these models).
-Next, in stark contrast to the classical case of MAX-2-CSP on the line (which is in P), Aharanov, Gottesman, Irani and Kempe~\cite{AGIK09} showed that $2$-LH with nearest-neighbor interactions on the line is also QMA-complete if the local systems have dimension at least $12$.
+Biamonte and Love proved~\cite{BL08} that the XY model with certain linear terms is QMA-complete, and Schuch and Verstraete~\cite{SV09} showed a similar result for the Heisenberg model (see Chapter~\ref{scn:physicsforCS} for definitions of these models).
+Next, in stark contrast to the classical case of MAX-2-CSP on the line (which is in P), Aharonov, Gottesman, Irani and Kempe~\cite{AGIK09} showed that $2$-LH with nearest-neighbor interactions on the line is also QMA-complete if the local systems have dimension at least $12$.
+(Note: Reference \cite{HNN13} later pointed out a small error in~\cite{AGIK09}, and argued that the error can be fixed using ideas from~\cite{AGIK09}, but at the cost of increasing the local dimension from $12$ to $13$.)
 The latter was improved to $11$~\cite{N08} and subsequently to $8$~\cite{HNN13}.
 Gottesman and Irani~\cite{GI09} obtained related results for translationally invariant 1D systems; see also Kay~\cite{K07} for results regarding the latter setting.

 Finally, very recently, Cubitt and Montanaro established~\cite{CM13} a quantum variant of Schaefer's Dichotomy Theorem~\cite{S78} for the setting of $2$-LH on qubits, classifying the complexity of a very general version of LH based on which set of $2$-qubit quantum constraints one incorporates in the constraint system.
 Their classification contains the following levels: Problems are either in P, NP-complete, TIM-complete, or QMA-complete, where TIM is defined~\cite{CM13} as the set of problems which are polynomial-time equivalent to solving the general Ising model with transverse magnetic fields.
 Note, however, that due to the perturbation theory techniques employed in~\cite{CM13}, the use of large and possibly negative weights on local constraints is required; for this reason, the results of~\cite{CM13} do not capture the complexity of certain physical models such as the Heisenberg anti-ferromagnet.\\